atbashEE/atbash-demos/Faces4.0/readme.md

 Faces 4.0, as part of Jakarta EE 10.

-The demos are not using the new Taglib URI (like `xmlns:h="jakarta.faces.html"`) as they are not yet supported in IntelliJ, see https://youtrack.jetbrains.com/issue/IDEA-305619/
+The demos are not using the new Taglib URI (like `xmlns:h="jakarta.faces.html"`) as they are only supported in the upcoming 2022.3 release.

+See also the `jsf-alive.pdf`.

 ## hello